deniseschannon/rancher-catalog/infra-templates/network-services/27/README.md

 #### Metadata [rancher/metadata:v0.10.2]
 * Small bug fixes

-#### DNS [rancher/dns:v0.17.1]
+#### DNS [rancher/dns:v0.17.3]
 * Small bug fixes

 #### Network Manager [rancher/network-manager:v0.7.20]
-* Fixes issue during startup of healthcheck not able to reach server.
+* Fixed an issue where during startup of healthcheck, it is not able to reach server.
-* Fixes issue with deletiion of conntrack entries related to kubernetes cluster IP subnet.
+* Fixed an issue with deletiion of conntrack entries related to kubernetes cluster IP subnet.

 ### Configuration Options